 The controller will orchestrate the use of the BESS to help you reduce your expenses.
-We recommend using ePowerControl MC and ePowerMonitor to manage your microgrids efficiently.
+We recommend usingand to manage your microgrids efficiently.

-So, if you want to maximize your hybrid microgrid system’s profitability, request a call with one of our microgrid experts.
+So, if you want to maximize your hybrid microgrid system’s profitability, contact one of our microgrid experts.

 What is the business case for this application of microgrid?

-Using BESS in a microgrid only for applying a load shifting philosophy is not economically profitable in the majority of the countries.
-However, this load shifting application can reduce significantly when it is combined with other applications such as:
+Using BESS in a microgrid only for applying a load-shifting philosophy is not economically profitable in the majority of countries.
+However, this load-shifting application can be reduced significantly when it is combined with other applications such as:

 - Solar Maximum penetration: in some C&I applications powered with Solar, solar production can overproduce compared to the load.
 If BESS is installed to store the solar primarily, BESS can be also used for a load shifting application.

-- Back-up application: in some C&I applications, BESS are installed to assure a back-up in case of grid failure.
+- Back-up application: in some C&I applications, BESS is installed to assure a backup in case of grid failure.
 In this case, BESS can take into account peak tariffs and off-peak tariffs to minimize the cost of purchase of electricity.